Sid James: Early life

+James, born Solomon Joel Cohen on 8 May 1913 in South Africa, was the second son of London-born Jewish vaudeville performers Reina (née Solomon; 1892–1965) and Lazarus Joel "Laurie" Cohen (1884–1948).
+His elder brother, Maurice, was born in 1911.
+Known affectionately as "Sollie" in childhood, he later changed his name to Sidney James following confusion with a similarly-named cousin at his school, taking his new surname from his parents' stage names.

+The family lived at the home of his maternal grandmother, Flora Solomon, on Hancock Street in Hillbrow, Johannesburg.
+In 1919, the Cohens left their sons in the care of Laurie's brother and sister-in-law, Abraham and Esther Cohen, in Newcastle, Natal after being offered a tour of Australia with their vaudeville act.
+By the time the tour ended in 1921 they were beginning divorce proceedings.
+Laurie remained in Australia with relatives, while Reina returned to her mother's new home in Joubert Park, Johannesburg with their sons.

-James was born Solomon Joel Cohen on 8 May 1913, to Jewish parents in South Africa, then a British dominion, later changing his name to Sidney Joel Cohen, and then Sidney James.
-His family lived on Hancock Street in Hillbrow, Johannesburg.
-He claimed various previous occupations, including diamond cutter, dance tutor and boxer, but in reality had trained and worked as a hairdresser.
+James claimed various previous occupations, including diamond cutter, dance tutor and boxer, but his main employment had been as a hairdresser at the salon owned by his mother and her siblings, where he had trained.
 It was at a hairdressing salon in Kroonstad, Orange Free State, that he met his first wife.
-He married Berthe Sadie Delmont, known as Toots, on 12 August 1936 and they had a daughter, Elizabeth, born in 1937.
-His father-in-law, Joseph Delmont, a Johannesburg businessman, bought a hairdressing salon for James, but within a year he announced that he wanted to become an actor and joined the Johannesburg Repertory Players.
-Through this group, he gained work with the South African Broadcasting Corporation.
-Toots divorced him in 1940.
+His father-in-law, Johannesburg businessman Joseph Delmont, bought James a hairdressing salon in the basement of the prestigious Carlton Hotel, but within a year James announced that he wanted to become an actor and joined the Johannesburg Repertory Players.
+Through this group he gained work with the South African Broadcasting Corporation.

-During the Second World War, he served as a lieutenant in an entertainment unit of the South African Army, and subsequently took up acting as a career.
+During World War II he served as a lieutenant in the Union Defence Force Entertainment Unit in South Africa's army, and subsequently took up acting as a career.
 He moved to the United Kingdom in December 1946, financed by his service gratuity.
-Initially, he worked in repertory before being spotted for the nascent British post-war film industry.
+Initially he worked in repertory, before being spotted for the nascent British post-war film industry.